“Quest for Camelot” (1998) FILM REVIEW

 This film has often been branded as a “Diet Disney” movie, due to how it’s obviously trying to imitate the Disney fairy tale brand – without knowing what makes the House of Mouse formula work.
-I can’t deny how much Quest for Camelot seems to be replicating the Disney renaissance films – almost like it’s following a set of requirements set by the studio.
+I can’t deny how much Quest for Camelot seems to be replicating the Disney renaissance films, almost like it’s following a set of requirements demanded by the studio.

 That’s another compliment I have to give, the relationship between our two leads!
 Garrett and Kayley maybe confrontational at first, but they connect through a shared admiration for Sir Lionel, and their perceptions of each other change after witnessing what the other can do.
 Their romance maybe short lived, but it’s a relationship that demonstrates chemistry and equal respect.

 I also like how Kayley helps bring confidence to the blind Garrett, who has pushed away his knighthood dreams for a life of solitude.
 Garrett himself can be a little grumpy at times, but he holds a sincere pride for Camelot.
 Even though he doesn’t think he can be part of the round table, he does want do what he can to save Excalibur.

 It’s rare for children’s films to feature disabled lead heroes, with many movies resigning the blind to being one joke caricatures or fodder for forced comic relief.
 Garrett is a dignified hero for visually impaired children to aspire to, someone who overcomes his blindness to achieve his goals.
 With the possible aid of audio descriptive commentary, I can imagine blind kids adoring how Garrett uses sound perception to overcome obstacles or fight enemies.